RudolfWeeber/espresso/Readme.md

 This is the Molecular Dynamics software ESPResSo ("Extensible Simulation Package for Research on Soft Matter Systems").

-ESPResSo is a highly versatile software package for performing and analyzing scientific Molecular Dynamics many-particle simulations of "coarse-grained" bead-spring models as they are used in soft-matter research in physics, chemistry and molecular biology.
-It can be used to simulate systems as for example polymers, liquid crystals, colloids, ferrofluids and biological systems such as DNA and lipid membranes.
+ESPResSo is an open-source platform designed for particle-based simulations using molecular dynamics, Monte Carlo techniques and couplings to lattice-based methods such as the lattice-Boltzmann method.

-In "coarse-grained" models, a whole group of atoms or molecules are treated as a single bead.
-Although many details are coarse-grained away in these models, they can often predict qualitative properties, such as for example the scaling behavior of a system, and can give insight into theoretical models.
-Due to the drastic reduction of degrees of freedom, coarse-graining allows to investigate systems which would be out of reach of the commonly used atom-based simulations, due to the large time- and length scales of the studied processes.
+Focused on coarse-grained models, it can be used for research in soft matter science, statistical and biophysics, and process engineering.

-ESPResSo is capable of doing classical Molecular Dynamics simulations of many types of systems in different statistical ensembles (microcanonical, canonical, isobaric-isothermal, (semi-)grand canonical, reaction, constant pH, Gibbs ensemble) and non-equilibrium situations, using standard potentials such as the Lennard-Jones or Morse potential.
-It contains many advanced simulation algorithms, which take into account hydrodynamic (lattice-Boltzmann) and electrostatic interactions (P3M, ELC, MMM1D).
+To this end, a wide range of features is provided including, e.g., solvers for electrostatics and magnetostatics in various geometries, modelling chemical reactions and grand-canonical systems, hydrodynamics via Stokesian dynamics and the lattice-Boltzmann method, diffusion-advection-reaction equations, active particles and shear boundary conditions, and rigid body mechanics.

-Rigid bodies can be modelled by virtual site interactions, and it can integrate rotationally non-invariant particles.
+ESPResSo is controlled by a Python interface, allowing great flexibility in building and running simulation models.
+The simulation core is written in C++ and parallelized using MPI to allow for better performance.

-ESPResSo is free, open-source software (GPL).
-It is parallelized and can be employed on desktop machines, convenience clusters as well as on supercomputers with hundreds of CPUs.
-The parallel code is controlled via the scripting language Python, which gives the software its great flexibility and allows for many unconventional simulation protocols, as are often required when studying coarse-grained models.
+Hence, the software can b employed on desktop machines, clusters as well as on supercomputers.

 ESPResSo is used in scientific working groups all over the world both as a production platform as well as a research platform for developing